How to report air and smoke pollution, how we deal with your complaints, smoke control areas and advice on burning solid fuel.

 Planning Portal - biomass fuelled appliances (external website)

-Burning garden waste produces smoke, especially if the waste is green and damp.
-This will emit harmful pollutants including particles and dioxins.
+Burning garden waste produces smoke, particularly when it is too damp or green, and this can contain harmful particles.
 Burning plastics, rubber or painted materials creates noxious fumes that give off a range of poisonous compounds.

-Please note: If you plan to build a bonfire, avoid burning when air pollution levels in your area are high or very high.
+Please note: If you plan to build a bonfire, avoid burning when air pollution levels in your area are high or very high, and only burn

 You can check air quality by telephoning 0800 556677 or in the UK via the AIR section of the DEFRA website: